Mucuna Pruriens Benefits for Testosterone, HGH, Dopamine and Better Sleep

 Animal studies have shown that severely reducing dopamine levels in the brain leads to an inability to sleep.
 It makes sense that even a mild reduction in dopamine and the associated tension and restlessness would be likely to result in trouble sleeping.

-Many people who take velvet bean extract report an improvement in their ability to get to sleep.
+Many people who take kapikachhu powder report an improvement in their ability to get to sleep.
 It’s also common to experience more vivid dreams as a positive side effect of mucuna supplementation.

 Elevating dopamine levels too high though may well have the opposite effect so it’s important to start off at a low dosage.
 Having the herb well before sleep rather than right before bed would also be likely to be more effective.

-While it is generally considered safe and has helped many people with low dopamine levels, there are some mucuna pruriens precautions and side effects to be aware of.
+While it is generally considered safe and has helped many people with low dopamine levels, there are some mucuna pruriens side effects and precautions to be aware of:

-- People suffering from schizophrenia, manic-depression and other mental illnesses characterized by highly fluctuating levels of dopamine should avoid mucuna pruriens.
-It’s best to consult a specialist before using it if you have experienced any mental health issues previously.
+- People suffering from mental illnesses characterized by highly fluctuating levels of dopamine should avoid mucuna pruriens.
+It’s best to consult a specialist before using it if you have experienced any mental health issues previously before using kapikachhu powder.

-- While mucuna may have potential in treating depression and Parkinson’s disease its use should be supervised by a knowledgeable health care professional.
+- While mucuna may have potential in treating depression and Parkinson’s disease its use should be supervised by a doctor.

 - The L-dopa in mucuna pruriens can be used by the body to make melanin.
-This in itself is not harmful but there are some recommendations that people who have had melanoma or at high risk of skin cancer should avoid increasing L-dopa too high.
+This in itself is not harmful but there are some recommendations that people at risk of melanoma should avoid increasing L-dopa too high.

 - Due to the L-dopa in mucuna it is not recommended to be taken with MAO inhibitors or levodopa medications for Parkinson’s disease.

-- There’s some evidence that mucuna benefits include lowering blood sugar levels and taking it may help prevent diabetes.
-Those already taking diabetes medication or on prescription medicines for heart disease or low blood pressure should consult their doctor before taking mucuna pruriens.
+- There’s some evidence that mucuna benefits include moderating blood sugar levels.
+Those already taking prescription medicines should consult their doctor before taking mucuna pruriens.

-While it is considered much safer than taking isolated L-dopa, mucuna pruriens can be potent and it’s best to start off at a low dosage so you can monitor your results for the first few days.
+While it is considered much safer than taking isolated L-dopa, mucuna pruriens can be potent and it’s best to start at a lower dosage so you can monitor your results for the first week.

-After that time you can slowly increasing the dose if needed.
+After that time you can slowly increase the dose if needed.
 Definitely don’t take a large dose on your first time taking the herb as some people can be sensitive to its effects.

-Start off slow and never exceed the recommended dosage.
-It will last much longer and be likely to work more effectively used in small regular doses, rather than occasionally taken in excess.
+Start off slow with mucuna and never exceed the recommended dosage.
+It will last much longer and be likely to work more effectively used in small cycled doses, rather than taken in excess.

 Mucuna pruriens is usually sold in capsules.
 A good mucuna supplement should indicate that it is made from the seeds found inside the pod, rather than the leaves or root and show its concentration of L-dopa.